 Then I turn left off the highway, drive under a small bridge, the same bridge we travel under every work morning, either a u-turn to drop her off at the train on my way to run household errands, or, on the days I teach classes, to park the car and take a separate train to campus.

-Every morning we see families of homeless people huddled together on scavenged mattresses, wrapped in dirty blankets, still sleeping while car after car of commuters take this shortcut—left turn under the bridge, then make another left onto a side street to just drop someone off, pick someone up, or turn right into the gated lot for a flat fee $15 parking spot.
+Every morning we see families of homeless people huddled together on scavenged mattresses, wrapped in dirty blankets, still sleeping while car after car of commuters takes this shortcut—left turn under the bridge, then make another left onto a side street to just drop someone off, pick someone up, or turn right into the gated lot for a flat fee $15 parking spot.

 There’s another bridge around the block from the station that shelters an elderly couple.
 We see them on the way home every day.
 Usually they’re spooning on their own dirty mattress, wrapped up in blankets, clutching each other, seemingly sleeping.